alonisser/functional-testing-talk/presentation.md

 * The trees and forest problem.
 * Too much mocking is dangerous, we can break the class but the tests still pass
-* Tight coupling of tests to implementation.
+* Might lead to tight coupling of tests to implementation.
+* Blamed for design monstrosities, needed to abstract all db and Io code out of tested classes.

 ---

 # The traditional view revisited: The Test Pyramid
 An often missed side note:

 "
     The pyramid is based on the assumption that broad-stack tests are expensive, slow, and brittle compared to more focused tests, such as unit tests.
 While this is usually true, there are exceptions.
 If my high level tests are fast, reliable,